-Because chlorine is used in the composition of vinyl, disposal of this element can be dangerous to the surrounding environment if not done in a responsible manner.
-Some people also claim that its storage may represent a terrorist threat.
-In addition, low-quality products can off-gas small amount of Volatile Organic Chemical particles, although there is a debate as to the danger and toxicity of these, and at what level.
+It is generally agreed that because chlorine is used in the composition of vinyl, disposal of this element can be dangerous to the surrounding environment if not done in a responsible manner.
+In addition, low-quality products can off-gas small amount of Volatile Organic Chemical (VOC) particles, although there is a debate as to what level they are emitted by flooring products and about the danger and toxicity of the off-gassing.

-Self-adhesive backed vinyl is a great, inexpensive, easy to care for option for bathrooms, kitchens, hallways, and kids rooms.
-They are particularly prized in apartments, as they can be removed when the residency is over without causing damage to the subfloor.
-They also have commercial applications although it is important to understand the characteristics of the particular product being used before adding them to high traffic locations.
+Self-adhesive vinyl is a great, inexpensive, easy-to-care-for option for bathrooms, kitchens, hallways, and kids rooms.
+And it is particularly prized in apartments, as they can be usually be removed when the residency is over without causing damage to the subfloor.